paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 [For definitions of “intelligence community” and “congressional intelligence committees” as used in section 6316 of Pub.
 L. 116–92, set out above, see section 5003 of div.
 E of Pub.
 L. 116–92, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).]

 #### Definitions
-For definition of “intelligence community”, referred to in text, see section 5003 of div.
+For definition of “intelligence community” as used in this section, see section 5003 of div.
 E of Pub.
 L. 116–92, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

+<a id="section-3334b-1"></a>
+## § 3334b–1.
+Prohibiting discrimination in the intelligence community
+**(a) In general** Not later than 90 days after December 18, 2025, the Director of National Intelligence, in coordination with the head of each element of the intelligence community, shall revise all regulations, policies, procedures, manuals, circulars, courses, training, and guidance in the intelligence community such that all such materials are in compliance with and consistent with this section.

+**(b) Prohibition** None of the funds authorized to be appropriated by any law for the National Intelligence Program shall be used for the purposes of implementing covered practices in the intelligence community.

+**(c) Covered practice defined** In this section, the term “covered practice” means any practice that discriminates for or against any person in a manner prohibited by the Constitution of the United States, the Civil Rights Act of 1964 ([42 U.S.C.
+2000](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2000&num=0&edition=prelim) 11 So in original.
+Probably should be “2000a”. et seq.), or any other Federal law.

+### Statutory Notes

+#### References in Text
+The Civil Rights Act of 1964, referred to in subsec. (c), is Pub.
+L. 88–352, July 2, 1964, 78 Stat.
+241, which is classified principally to subchapters II to IX (§ 2000a et seq.) of chapter 21 of Title 42, The Public Health and Welfare.
+For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2000a&num=0&edition=prelim) and Tables.

+#### Definitions
+For definition of “intelligence community” as used in this section, see section 6002 of Pub.
+L. 119–60, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3334c"></a>